Danushka-Madushan/Zee-Short/README.md

 # Functions
 > You Can Short Any Link Easily

-> You Can get You Link as Cuttlink of Bitlink
+> You Can get You Link as a Cuttlink or a Bitlink

 > Shorted Link automatically Copy to Clipboard > Past Anywhere <

+> Now You Can Short Multiple URLs at Same Time (New - Avilable as option)

 > Link Shorting History Added (New)

-> More Stable
+> More Stable (Fixed Some Minor Bugs and Improved Interface)

-> Fast error Avoiding
+> Fast error Avoiding (Improved)

-> You have to Give your Api firsdt time Ony it Save it Locally
+> You have to Give your Api first time Ony it Saves it Locally